Everything you need to know about SQLite

 SQLite is a powerful and popular database for many reasons.
 It is free, portable, and easy to use.
 SQLite is the most widely used database in the world, with an estimated 50 million installations.

-If you consider other databases like MySQL or other DBs, they are not client-server-based but embedded into the programme.
+If you consider other databases like MySQL or other DBs, they are not client-server-based but embedded into the program.
 SQLite follows the ACID properties (Atomicity, Concurrency, Integrity, and Durability).
-The syntax is similar to PostgreSQL Command Line Interface (CLI).
+The syntax is similar to the PostgreSQL Command Line Interface (CLI).

 SQLite is good for web browsers with embedded database software for local storage.
 This database is related to C programming and other programming languages.
 Hence, its library has bindings to various languages.